Socialist Youth (Portugal)

 Socialist Youth (Juventude Socialista) is the youth organisation of the Socialist Party of Portugal.

 The Socialist Youth (JS) is a political organization that emerges as a youth party of the Socialist Party.
 It is integrated, politically and ideologically, into democratic socialism and social-democracy.
 It is made up of young people over 14 and under 30, Portuguese or resident in Portugal.
-At the moment, the organization’s Secretary-General is Miguel Costa Matos, chosen in the XXI National Congress of the JS, that took place in December 2020.
+Currently, the organization’s Secretary-General is Sofia Pereira, chosen in the XXIV National Congress of the JS that took place in December 2024.

 It is a political organization of young Portuguese who accept the political platform approved in Congress, the Declaration of Principles and Program of the Socialist Party, with the aim of building a more just and solidary society in Portugal.

 The Socialist Youth finds in this political and ideological current a progressive project of social transformation, centered on the values of Equality, Solidarity and Freedom.

 Values

 Composed of young people who say they are dissatisfied with the world in which they live, this organization defends a society free of injustices, inequalities and poverty that knows how to respect and be tolerant of differences.
 They are fighting for a society where development is sustainable and therefore respects and protects the environment.
 It seeks a thriving and culturally advanced society capable of ensuring quality education, quality health care, social protection and rights-based employment for all.
 The young socialists are internationalists and radicals in the defense of peace.
 It is for this reason that the political intervention of this organization also goes through the search for and defense of an alternative to a world marked by inequality, poverty and war.